 A marketing invoice or digital marketing invoice template is a communication tool that ensures that correct payments are made on time for products or services rendered.
 Given the simplicity of the idea, it seems like a task that requires the least amount of attention, however creating an invoice is part of a fundamental cash flow process.
 Invoicing doesn't just end with indicating the amounts owed.
 There is so much more that goes into creating a professional invoice template - all you have to do is start from a blank invoice template.

 Every marketing freelancer expects payment at the end of every project.
 Since you’ve spent time and energy completing the assigned tasks, you wouldn’t want your pay to be delayed.
 While your client knows that they’re supposed to pay you at the end of the project, it’s your responsibility as a freelancer to remind them about it.
 And you’re not going to do this via messages or email.
 You’ll need to be a bit professional when requesting your pay as a freelancer.
-The simplest way to do this is to have a marketing invoice in place.
+The simplest way to do this is to have a marketing invoice in place, maybe even use professional invoicing software.
 It saves you the stress of trying to put your project milestones and payments together.

 So, what’s a marketing invoice and how can you design one?

 With a digital marketing invoice template, even newbies in the freelance marketing world can create a marketing invoice that get them their pay.
 Well, it’s not to say that you should wholly rely on the template to produce an invoice, the digital marketing invoice template is more or less like a guide.
 It’s your responsibility to tweak it a bit to come up with a presentable marketing invoice.
 But even then, it’s not a difficult task.
 We already have some marketing invoice samples online, where you can borrow from.
 That’s a great idea, right?